-- 1. Final, or terminal return.
-This is your regular tax return that reports regular income plus income accrued from January 1 to your date of death. - 2.
-Return for rights or things.
+1. Final, or terminal return.
+This is your regular tax return that reports regular income plus income accrued from January 1 to your date of death.

+- 2. Return for rights or things.
 This is an optional tax return that includes income earned and receivable at death, but not yet received.
 Examples of income included on this return are accrued vacation pay or dividends declared but not paid as of the date of death. - 3.
-Return for a graduated rate estate (GRE).
-This optional return can be filed if the deceased received income from a GRE.
-The GRE may have a tax year that does not start or end on the same dates as the calendar year. - 4.
+Return for income from a testamentary trust.
+This optional return can be filed if the deceased was the beneficiary of a testamentary trust and more than 12 months' worth of trust income would otherwise have to be reported on the deceased's final tax return. - 4.
 Return for a partner or sole proprietor.
 This optional return can be filed to report business income of the deceased if the business has an off-calendar year end and more than 12 months' worth of business income would otherwise have to be reported on the deceased's final tax return.